Guadalupe Ortiz de Landázuri Fernández de Heredia: Beatification

 Ortiz de Landázuri's beatification depended upon the confirmation of a singular miracle attributed to her intercession; it had to be a healing that science could not be able to explain.
-There was such a case that was reported in Barcelona and which a diocesan process that Cardinal Lluís Martínez Sistach presided over from 25 May 2007 until 16 January 2008 investigated.
+On the night of 28 November 2002 Antonio Jesús Sedano Madrid from Barcelona healed from basocellular carcinoma, with Sedano Madrid making a full recovery hours after his prayer.
+Cardinal Lluís Martínez Sistach presided over the dioscean process for confirming the miracle from 25 May 2007 until 16 January 2008 investigated.
 The C.C.S. validated this process on 24 October 2008 and a medical panel of experts later confirmed that the healing in question was indeed miraculous at their meeting held on 5 October 2017.
 The medical board also examined the diagnostic process of the ailment and the healing in just a few hours without treatment.
 The experts declared the occurrences not explicable from a scientific perspective.
 The postulation later drafted a Positio for the miracle which was submitted to the C.C.S. on 2 January 2018 before the theologians also issued their assent to the miracle on 1 March.
 The theologians determined the relationship between the healing and the invocation of Landázuri.
 The C.C.S. also confirmed the case on 5 June determining that it should be acknowledged as a miracle and passed to the pope for his approval.
 Pope Francis approved a decree recognizing this miracle on 8 June which allowed for Landázuri to be beatified.
 The beatification was held in Madrid at the Palacio Vistalegre on 18 May 2019.

 Landázuri was the first lay member and the first female member of Opus Dei to be beatified.